mohammedafeef/bobby-cowinbot/README.md

 ## Link to product walkthrough
 ![BOBBY DEMO]()
 ## How it Works ?
-1. Works under a set of commands bot will list all them if you dm with $help.
+1. Works under a set of commands bot will list all them if you dm with $help.<br>
         :mobile_phone: **Commads to interact with boby**<br>
                 :loudspeaker:  ${PREFIX}profile : show your data<br>
             **To update the data**<br>